ecscstatsconsulting/morphemes/README.md

 A simple and practical solution for obtaining morpheme information for a word.
 The majority of the logic uses a simple lookup strategy based off of the [MorphoLex-en](https://github.com/hugomailhot/MorphoLex-en) project.
-Additional logic will be added to handle unknown's, names, locations and other edge cases.
+Unknown's ie. names of people & places are all counted as 1 morpheme.
 This is a non-contextual solution intended to feed more complex logic for NLP.

 <p align="right">(<a href="#top">back to top</a>)</p>